MetOffice/cmip6-dreq-interface/djq/README.md

 It is possible to specify which function to use both from the Python API and from the command line.
 Multiple such functions can exist concurrently.
 These functions are called 'implementations' in the code.
+Implementations can be loaded dynamically from user-provided modules at run time: no modification to `djq` is needed to use them.
 How to define and select an implementation is described [here](doc/Python-interface.md#controlling-how-variables-are-computed), the command line option to select an implementation is described [here](doc/Command-line.md#djq-a-command-line-interface-to-querying-the-dreq), and finally a description of the two existing implementations is [here](doc/implementations.md).

+Once the set of variables is computed, it needs to be elaborated in various ways before being turned into JSON.
+This is done by a 'JSONifier', and these are also components which can be plugged in to `djq` dynamically.

 See the [documentation directory](doc/).